jonescompneurolab/hnn-core/doc/roadmap.rst

 across the cortical layers and the associated current source density (CSD) profiles.
 We will develop a method to simulate and visualize LFP/CSD across the cortical layers and to statistically compare model simulations to recorded data.
-These components will be developed in HNN-core, and imported into the HNN-GUI repository, along with example tutorials, in the following steps:
+These components will be developed in HNN-core, with correponding API and examples of use, followed by integration into the HNN-GUI, with corresponding GUI based tutorials on the HNN website, in the following steps:

-- Develop code in ``hnn_core.analysis`` to simulate and visualize LFP/CSD from cellular membrane potentials.
+- Develop code in HNN-core to simulate and visualize LFP/CSD from cellular membrane potentials.
-- Develop code in ``hnn_core.analysis`` to statistically compare and visualize model LFP/CSD to invasive animal data.
+- Develop code in HNN-core to statistically compare and visualize model LFP/CSD to invasive animal data.
 - Develop functions in HNN-GUI to enable simulation, visualization and data comparison in the GUI.